-Job Outlook for Financial Specialists
+Is There Job Demand for Financial Specialists?

 The states with the most job growth for Financial Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Financial Specialists is somewhere between $38,030 and $123,360.

 Financial Specialists who work in District of Columbia, Virginia, or Illinois, make the highest salaries.

 Below is a list of the median annual salaries for Financial Specialists in different U.S. states.

 Below are examples of industries where Financial Specialists work: